-This past weekend, seven cyclists raised over $10K for Hopecam!
+Seven cyclists raised over $10K for Hopecam!
 They biked 200 miles in two days from Front Royal, VA to Waynesboro, VA and back to help children with cancer.
 The cyclists tackled 18,000 vertical feet of climbing on Skyline Drive at Shenandoah National Park.
 Thank you to all the volunteers who supported the cyclists and to our Board Member Leigh Ann Schultz who helped organize the event!

 Hopecam founder Len Forkas was a speaker at the TEDx Tysons event on June 10th, 2017.

+The Skyline Ride benefits Hopecam.
+This charity ride is for cycling enthusiasts who want to help kids feel the power of connecting with friends while undergoing cancer treatment.
 It's more than a ride.
 Twenty-five cyclists will get to complete a bucket-list ride along Skyline Drive in the beautiful Shenandoah National Park with full support.
 Experience it like a pro.

 Len Forkas and his son Matt were interviewed by NBC4 News to discuss Hopecam and his upcoming Race Across America.